5 Professional Standards and University Procedures

 Any officer of the System or member of the Board of Regents is prohibited from appointing a person who is related to him or her, within the second degree by marriage or the third degree by blood, to a position paid through public funds.
 In addition, an individual generally may not supervise or have control over the salary or other conditions of employment of the relative.
 (See System Regulation 33.03 Nepotism)

-Permission should be obtained from the Department of Human Resources prior to an offer of employment.
+Permission should be obtained from the Department of Employee Services prior to an offer of employment.

 Due to the public nature of being a state funded university, Tarleton and its employees should be aware of how their actions will be perceived by others, including romantic or sexual relationships.
 As such Tarleton encourages employees to use good judgment with regards to these relationships.
 Individuals in supervisory or other influential roles are subject to more stringent requirements due to their status as role models, their access to sensitive information and their ability to influence others.
 Additionally, romantic or sexual relationships between a supervisor and a subordinate could lead to on the job problems such as claims of favoritism, discrimination, sexual harassment and strained working relationships.
 Supervisors should make the relationship known to their manager to ensure there are no potential conflicts of interest or violation of System policy.
 Tarleton does not intend to inhibit the social interaction (such as lunches, dinners, or attendance at entertainment events) that are or should be an important part or extension of the working environment, nor does Tarleton intend to prevent the development of friendships or romantic relationships between coworkers; however, the university believes that an environment where employees maintain clear boundaries between employee personal and business interactions is most effective for conducting business.